Nvidia shares up on hopes of strong results powering another AI rally

-Aug 23 (Reuters) - Nvidia shares NVDA.O rose on Wednesday before the bell on growing expectations that the chip designer will deliver another strong outlook and boost markets as it reaps the benefits of early investments in artificial intelligence.
+Aug 23 (Reuters) - Nvidia shares NVDA.O rose 0.5% on Wednesday on growing expectations that the chip designer will deliver another strong outlook and boost markets as it reaps the benefits of early investments in artificial intelligence.

 Shares of the most valuable chip company had briefly scaled a record high in the previous session, but ended 2.8% lower as overall markets slipped.